-This procedure not performed.
-See explanation under "Payroll and Personnel" header above - iii.
-Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - This procedure not performed.
-See explanation under "Payroll and Personnel" header above. - iv.
-Observe the rate paid to the employees or officials agrees to the authorized salary pay rate found within the personnel file. - This procedure not performed.
-See explanation under "Payroll and Personnel" header above - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+The Authority does not have employees; therefore, this procedure is not applicable and was not performed.

+C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy. - This procedure not performed.
-See explanation under "Payroll and Personnel" header above
+Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy.